-Recent exhibits include: The S.P.A.C.E.
-Gallery's "Members Exhibit" in Burlington, VT., Van Der Plas Gallery's "Finding Water Exhibit" in NYC, Margin Alexanders piano and art collaboration "Lake Ohrid Muses come to Manhattan" in NYC, The HOLY ART's virtual "Reberation" exhibit based in London, and most recently Burlington, Vermonts Art Hop, M.A.D.S.
-Art Gallery's Milan design and fashion week DE.MO exhibit in Milan, Italy & Fuerteventura, Spain and in the Carrousel Du Louvre in Paris, France.
+Previous exhibits include: The S.P.A.C.E.
+Gallery's "Members Exhibit" in Burlington, VT., Van Der Plas Gallery's "Finding Water Exhibit" in NYC, Margin Alexanders piano and art collaboration "Lake Ohrid Muses come to Manhattan" in NYC, The HOLY ART's virtual "Reberation" exhibit based in London, and Burlington, Vermont's Art Hop.
+More recently, various exhibits with M.A.D.S.
+Art Gallery including their Milan design and fashion week DE.MO exhibit in Milan, Italy & Fuerteventura, Spain and a special show in the Casa Mila La Pedrera Gaudi room in Barcelona, Spain.
+Also exhibited through the Artio Gallery in the Carrousel Du Louvre in Paris, France.
+Honorable Mention Award for Teravarna International Juried Art Competition.
 Currently featured on Japanese Art Market TriCera.

 Links to Profiles & Articles: